happy-co/programmable-video/.gitlab/issue_templates/bug.md

 <!-- If you have any debug / error logging, please fill it here within the code block below -->
 ```
 Enter log information in this code block

+You can add this to your app for debug logging: `TwilioUnofficialProgrammableVideo.debug(dart: true, native: true);`
 ```

 # More information